TikTok Vs YouTube: Which Platform is Right for Your Short-Form Video?

 Content Discovery

-YouTube Shorts are discoverable across Google and, with the platform still positioned as the second largest search engine, finding content feels intentional.
+YouTube Shorts are discoverable across Google and, with the platform positioned as the second largest search engine as well as the most recommended platform in AI driven search, finding content feels intentional.
 You can search, subscribe, or dive into recommended videos tailored to your interests.
 TikTok, on the other hand, is where everything is handed to you on a platter.
 Your FYP is a constant scroll of fresh, personalised content, and the Following tab lets you keep up with creators you love.

 Editing Tools